aymericvie/demo-evology/README.md

 ## Software and data
 Evology is primarily developed in Python and Cython for speed purposes, with an object-oriented design.
 Data used for modelling include CRSP, Compustat, SEC-EDGAR and other leading financial services providers.

-## Credits and funding
+## Contact, credits and funding

-Code developed by Aymeric Vié.
+Code developed by Aymeric Vié at the University of Oxford - Mathematical Institute.
+You can contact me at vie[at]maths.ox.ac.uk.
 This research has been supported by the EPSRC Centre for Doctoral Training in Mathematics of Random Systems: Analysis, Modelling and Simulation (EP/S023925/1)